 Insurance companies often deny or refuse to deal with dog bite claims when you do not hire a lawyer.
 They will blame you for the attack and assume you will not file a lawsuit to challenge them.
-By hiring a dog bite lawyer early in your case, your lawyer can start working on your case right away and ensure your case moves towards the best possible outcome.
+By hiring a dog bite lawyer with Front Range Injury Attorneys early in your case, your lawyer can start working on your case right away and ensure your case moves towards the best possible outcome.

 Which dogs bite?